 Right on the corner of Hudson Street and Franklin Street is a place called Tamarind Tribeca that serves up some of the finest Indian cuisine in the entire city, if you ask me.

-This place is amazing because not only is it upscale fine dining, but they have both vegetarian and non-vegetarian menus to accomodate almost any palate!
+This place is amazing because not only is it upscale fine dining, but they have both vegetarian and non-vegetarian menus to accommodate almost any palate!

 165 Duane St, New York, NY 10013